DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 ### `/v-rising-discord-bot/vblood-kills`

-Returns the most recent pvp kills.
+Returns the most recent vblood kills.

 Note that this is not persistent across server restarts.